davidfowl/DocsStaging/Pipelines.md

 In the first loop, `PipeWriter.GetMemory(int)` is called to get some memory from the underlying writer; then we call `PipeWriter.Advance(int)` to tell the `PipeWriter` how much data was written to the buffer. `PipeWriter.FlushAsync()` is called to make the data available to the `PipeReader`.

 In the second loop, the `PipeReader` is consuming the buffers written to the`PipeWriter` which ultimately comes from the Socket.
-The call to `PipeReader.ReadAsync()` returns a `ReadResult` which contains 2 important pieces of information, the data that was read in the form of `ReadOnlySequence<byte>` and a boolean `IsCompleted` that indicates if we've reached the end of data (EOF).
+The call to `PipeReader.ReadAsync()` returns a `ReadResult` which contains two important pieces of information, the data that was read in the form of `ReadOnlySequence<byte>` and a boolean `IsCompleted` that indicates if we've reached the end of data (EOF).
 After finding the end of line (EOL) delimiter and parsing the line, the logic slices the buffer to skip what we've already processed and then we call `PipeReader.AdvanceTo` to tell the `PipeReader` how much data we have consumed and examined.

 At the end of each of the loops, we complete both the reader and the writer.
 This lets the underlying Pipe release all of the memory it allocated.